Verify the Installation

 1. Check the Version of Nginx

-We can verify that the Nginx is installed and can check its version by using the following command:
+We can verify that the Nginx is installed and check its version by using the following command:

 nginx version: nginx/1.17.0

 We can verify that the Nginx is installed and running by using the following command:

 root 3105 1 0 15:39 ?
 00:00:00 nginx: master process /usr/sbin/nginx -g daemon on; master_process on; www-data 3106 3105 0 15:39 ?
 00:00:00 nginx: worker process nikita 3186 1643 0 15:43 pts/0 00:00:00 grep --color=auto nginx

 Here, the ps command is used to list the running processes.
 By piping it to grep, we can search for specific words in the output.
 This above example uses grep to search for nginx.
 The result shows three running processes, i.e., a master and two worker processes.
 If Nginx is running, we will always see a master and one or more worker processes.
 Hence, we can say that our installed Nginx is running properly.

 3. Check your web server

 If Nginx is installed successfully then the webserver should already be up and running:

 We can check this by using the following command to make sure that the service is running:

 We can see from the above, the service appears to have started successfully.
 However, the best way to check this is to request a page from Nginx.